Henryluckky/henryluckky.github.io/_pages/about.md

 My future goal is to become a scientist or engineer.
 I will always focus on the field of electronic&computer engineering and chase the most cutting-edge technology!

 ======News======
+I gave a research presentation in Aramco with title "Neuromorphic computing: from device to algorithms".

 I received Dean's list award of KAUST with 2500 USD🎉🎉